muratk3n/thirdwave/en/README.md

 New [script](2019/05/confstats.md#gdelt) takes GDELT conflict data set for past 7 days (for Iraq and Syria) and plots attacks on a map, markers showing the "from" actor.
-GDELT event codes used for filtering were 190, 194 and 195 (the "AI" producding GDELT data isn't too accurate, so it shows some non-attacks too.
+GDELT event codes used for filtering were 190, 194 and 195 (the "AI" producing GDELT data isn't too accurate, so it shows some non-attacks too.
 But the map can give a rough idea).